GoogleCloudPlatform/distributed-load-testing-using-kubernetes/README.md

 * `gcloud app Python Extensions`
 * `kubectl`

+Optionally, you can also set your preferred zone and project:

+    $ gcloud config set compute/zone your-preferred-zone
+    $ gcloud config set project your-project-name

 ## Deploy Web Application

 The `sample-webapp` folder contains a simple Google App Engine Python application as the "system under test".
 To deploy the application to your project use the `gcloud preview app deploy` command.